Bilot Sharif

-Bilot Sharif or Bilot is a town and union council of Dera Ismail Khan District in Khyber Pakhtunkhwa province of Pakistan.
+Bilot Sharif or Bilot is a town and union council of Paharpur District in Khyber Pakhtunkhwa province of Pakistan.
 It is located at 32°15′20″N 71°9′41″E and has an altitude of 180 metres (593 feet).

 Bilot is a popular tourist destination of a pre-Islamic era, about 55 km from the Dera Ismail Khan city on Chashma road.
 The ruins are situated on a hill and are easily viewable from main road.
 Bilot is also famous for a Sufi shrine, which is why it is called "Bilot Sharif".